eoss-image-processing/eoss-image-processing.github.io/_posts/2020-06-24-trainable-segmentation.markdown

 To build the training set, we use the [new shape drawing capabilities of plotly.py](https://eoss-image-processing.github.io/jekyll/update/2020/05/06/shape-drawing.html) and in particular the `drawopenpath` dragmode which can used to draw "squiggles" on parts of the image which you want to label.
-In order to optimize the annotation time, the width of the squiggle is adjusted with a Dash `dcc.Slider`.
-Each time a new annotation is drawn, it is [captured thanks to a relayoutData event of the plotly figure which triggers a callback](https://dash.plotly.com/interactive-graphing).
+The width of the squiggle can be adjusted with a Dash `dcc.Slider` to make it possible to annotate features of different sizes.
+Each time a new annotation is drawn, it is [captured by the plotly figure's relayoutData event, which triggers a callback]](https://dash.plotly.com/interactive-graphing).

 ## Model training and prediction